rtfpessoa/diff2html/README.md

 ### Diff2Html Browser

-Import the stylesheet and the library code
+Import the stylesheet and the library code.

+To load correctly in the Browser you need to include the stylesheet in the final HTML.

 ```html
 <!-- CSS -->